chyyuu/aos_course_info/readinglist.md

 ### Sync&Mutex
+ - [Experience with processes and monitors in Mesa](http://portal.acm.org/citation.cfm?doid=358818.358824), Butler W. Lampson and David D., SOSP 1979.
+     - **SIGOPS: The Hall of Fame Award** When this paper was written, monitors had emerged as the synchronization method of choice. in programming languages conferences and operating systems textbooks.
+This paper was the first to look closely at the practical issues that monitors pose when used in a large production system.
+These issues remain contemporary, and indeed researchers working on transactional memory mechanisms would do well to reread this wonderful paper.
  - [Algorithms for Scalable Synchronization on Shared-Memory Multiprocessors](http://www.cs.rice.edu/~johnmc/scalable_synch/tocs91.pdf),ACM Transactions on Computer Systems, Feb.
 1991.
  - [Scalable Read-mostly Synchronization Using Passive Reader-Writer Locks.](http://ipads.se.sjtu.edu.cn/_media/publications/prwlock-atc14.pdf),Usenix ATC 2014
  - [Non-scalable locks are dangerous](https://pdos.csail.mit.edu/papers/linux:lock.pdf) Linux Symposium 2012.
  - [Tornado: Maximizing Locality and Concurrency in a Shared Memory Multiprocessor Operating System](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.53.2410&rep=rep1&type=pdf),OSDI1999
  - [Performance of Multithreaded Chip Multiprocessors and Implications for Operating System Design](http://www.eecs.harvard.edu/margo/papers/usenix05/paper.pdf), USENIX 2005

+### Distributed Systems
+ - [Time, Clocks, and the Ordering of Events in a Distributed System](http://portal.acm.org/citation.cfm?doid=359545.359563), Leslie Lamport, Communications of the ACM 21(7):558-565, July 1978.
+    - **SIGOPS: The Hall of Fame Award**  Perhaps the first true “distributed systems” paper, it introduced the concept of “causal ordering”, which turned out to be useful in many settings.
+The paper proposed the mechanism it called “logical clocks”, but everyone now calls these “Lamport clocks.”
+ - [Implementing Remote Procedure Calls](http://portal.acm.org/citation.cfm?id=2080.357392),ACM Transactions on Computer Systems 2(1):39-59, February 1984.
+    - **SIGOPS: The Hall of Fame Award**  This is the paper on RPC, which has become the standard for remote communication in distributed systems and the Internet.
+The paper does an excellent job laying out the basic model for RPC and the implementation options.
+ - [Grapevine: An Exercise in Distributed Computing](http://portal.acm.org/citation.cfm?id=358468.358487), Andrew D. Birrell, Roy Levin, Roger M. Needham, and Michael D. Schroeder, SOSP 1981.
+    - **SIGOPS: The Hall of Fame Award**
+ - [Scale and Performance in a Distributed File System](http://portal.acm.org/citation.cfm?doid=35037.35059), John H. Howard, Michael L. Kazar, Sherri G. Menees, David A. Nichols, M. Satyanarayanan, Robert N. Sidebotham, and Michael J. West, SOSP 1987.
+    - **SIGOPS: The Hall of Fame Award**
+ - [VAXclusters: A Closely-Coupled Distributed System](http://portal.acm.org/citation.cfm?id=214419.214421), Nancy P. Kronenberg, Henry M. Levy, and William D. Strecker, SOSP 1985.
+    - **SIGOPS: The Hall of Fame Award**  The VAX Clusters system was the first modern clustered system supporting such basic features as a distributed file system and a distributed locking service.
+The SOSP paper on VAX Clusters remains a classic today.
+VAXclusters was a huge commercial success, and set the stage for today.s massive data centers.
+ - [Viewstamped Replication: A New Primary Copy Method to Support Highly-Available Distributed Systems](http://dl.acm.org/citation.cfm?id=62549),rian M. Oki, Barbara H. Liskov.
+PODC 1988.
+    - **SIGOPS: The Hall of Fame Award** The paper introduces a replication protocol very similar to what is now known as Paxos.
+That protocol has become the standard for consistent, fault-tolerant state-machine replication, and is widely used in data centers to keep the state consistent despite failures and reconfiguration.
+ - [The Part Time Parliament](http://dl.acm.org/citation.cfm?id=279229),Leslie Lamport.
+ACM TOCS 16(2), May 1998, 133–169.
+    - **SIGOPS: The Hall of Fame Award** The work (originally published in 1989) was independent and roughly concurrent with the Viewstamped Replication work also recognized this year.
+It describes the protocol in a more general setting, adds a correctness argument, and forms the basis for modern Paxos implementations.
+ - [Distributed Snapshots: Determining Global States of a Distributed System](http://dl.acm.org/citation.cfm?id=214456), K. Mani Chandy and Leslie Lamport.
+ACM Transactions on Computer Systems 3(1), February 1985.
+    - **SIGOPS: The Hall of Fame Award**  This paper takes the idea of consistency for distributed predicate evaluation, formalizes it, distinguishes between stable and dynamic predicates, and shows precise conditions for correct detection of stable conditions.
+The fundamental techniques in the paper are the secret sauce in many distributed algorithms for deadlock detection, termination detection, consistent checkpointing for fault tolerance, global predicate detection for debugging and monitoring, and distributed simulation.
+ - [Exploiting Virtual Synchrony in Distributed Systems](http://dl.acm.org/citation.cfm?id=37515), Kenneth P. Birman and Thomas A. Joseph.
+SOSP 1987.
+    - **SIGOPS: The Hall of Fame Award**  This paper describes a methodology for building distributed applications comprised of multiple components, each realized by a group of replicated servers.
+It defines a number of group communication primitives and then ties fault notification into the fabric of group services by introducing the virtual synchrony principle, which orders communication and fault notifications consistently among group members and across multiple groups.

 ### Virtual Machine Monitor
  - [Virtual machine monitors: current technology and future trends](http://grid.hust.edu.cn/platform/resource/document/Virtual%20Machine%20Monitors%20Current%20Technology%20and%20Future%20Trends.pdf) ,IEEE Computer,vol38,issue 5, pp39-47, 2005
  - [Diagnosing performance overheads in the xen virtual machine environment](https://www.usenix.org/events/vee05/full_papers/p13-menon.pdf), vee 2005